rushkock/project/REPORT.md

 ![barchart zero's](doc/barchartWithZero's.jpg)

 # Future work
+I did not make any big deviations from my design document.
+I did add an extra tab that was not mentioned in the design document (The US mental health tab).
+However, this is because I had extra time.
+The solution I provided (visualizing mental health with the maps, bar chart and sunburst) for the problem is a very specific solution.
+This is because I only used 3 data sets.
+However, mental health is very broad and there are many different data gathered on many disorders.
+Given more time I would like to visualize more datasets (in the same way) to provide a fuller picture on mental health.

-If I had more time.
-I would add checkboxes so that the user can choose 2 filters at the same time (e.g. How many males between the ages of 75+ committed suicide in Russia in 2010).
+If I had more time I would also add checkboxes so that the user can choose 2 filters at the same time (e.g. How many males between the ages of 75+ committed suicide in Russia in 2010).
 I would also have an option to filter the barchart as well.
 As I mentioned I would add a legend for the barchart or move the placement of the map legend so that it is also visible near the barchart.
 I would choose another colorscheme for the map.